 Hemp has unparalleled nutritional qualities.
 Packed with protein, essential fatty acids (omega 3 & 6) and minerals, it is gluten-free and very easy to integrate into one’s diet.
-In addition, it grows very well here in Canada and it is organically grown.
+In addition, it grows very well everywhere and it is often organically grown.
 It is excellent for one’s health, for the environment and for the local economy.
-Why live without it?

 IT CAN BE EATEN ?!!!
 HOW?

-Hemp is consumed in the form of whole or peeled seeds, oil, milk, flour, protein powders, soft bars and other processed products.
+Hemp is consumed in the form of whole or hulled seeds, protein powders, oil, milk, flour, soft bars and other processed products.

 - Hulled seeds, also known as “hemp hearts” or “hulled hemp”, is the most popular and easy to find product.
 Their delicate taste allows them to be added to any dish, salty or sweet, to add their nutritional benefits.